Second officer (aviation)

 Second officer is a civil aviation rank, also known as junior first officer.
 It is used for pilots at an early stage of their career.

+Role

-Modern airliners only require two pilots, the captain and the first officer.
+Modern airliners require only two pilots: the captain and the first officer.
 Before a pilot is fully qualified to operate as first officer, they will typically act as a second officer, sitting in the right hand seat, while undergoing training and supervision from a training captain.
 A safety pilot will sit in the jump seat to monitor the junior first officer and the captain.

 In some airlines, a second officer is not permitted to take off or land the aircraft, and will only fly the aircraft during the cruise.
+In such cases they are also known as "cruise pilots" or "cruise relief pilots".

 At Singapore Airlines and Scoot, second officers are usually promoted to first officer after 5-8 months.
+In Ryanair UK, pilots are promoted from second officer to junior first officer when they achieve 500 hours of flight time.

 Usage

 Airlines which use the title "second officer" include: